In Defense of Machines

 To tie this back into the beginning of this post, it is critical to think about technology and machinery in a more nuanced way.
 What purpose do technologies serve, what telos do they have?
 Because if there are ways that our technology can assist in human flourishing, can make it easier to live more human lives—by say, I don’t know, adhering to the fourth commandment—then these are goods that need to be maintained.

 To live well with technology, we must always think teleologically, and we cannot make easy judgments about it being wholly good or evil, nor wholly neutral.
-Nothing if ever so easy.
+Nothing is ever so easy.
 But doing so will help us also recall all the good things machines can and have done for us.

 It might vary from technology to technology.
 But the question should always be asked.
 What does this particular machine, this particular tech, do to human life?
 Does it improve it?
 Does it make it worse?
 How might we wisely and carefully employ technologies (like AI) that seem to do both at once?